Performance Libraries and WMI

 Starting with Windows Vista, the WMIPerfClass Provider and the WMIPerfInst Provider dynamically provide performance counter data for the WMI Performance Counter Classes.
 The AutoDiscovery/AutoPurge (ADAP) process is not required.

-Windows Server 2003, Windows XP, and Windows 2000: The WMI AutoDiscovery/AutoPurge (ADAP) process transfers performance counter objects into Win32_PerfRawData and Win32_PerfFormattedData classes in the WMI repository.
+Windows Server 2003: The WMI AutoDiscovery/AutoPurge (ADAP) process transfers performance counter objects into Win32_PerfRawData and Win32_PerfFormattedData classes in the WMI repository.
 The properties of these classes represent the counters for a performance object.
 You can use the wmiadap command for several functions.

 The following sections are discussed in this topic: